Where Are the Leadership Books for Men?

 Finally, Search: Leadership Books for Women

-Result: And you get a wonderful array of books with the words WOMEN (or girls) in the title - as if the author had a target audience in mind.
+Result: And you get a wonderful array of books with the words WOMEN (or girls) in the title.

-As we already know, it’s a global pastime to give advice to women.
+It’s a global pastime to give advice to women.
 Where would women be without so many wonderful people telling us how to be great leaders, politicians, mothers, girlfriends etc. Many of these books are written to help women be more like men at work, even though we already know that women who lead like men are often less successful or less happy at work.
 Many books for women in leadership really do help women to be more like themselves at work.
 “How Women Rise” by Sally Helgesen and Marshall Goldsmith is one of those books.
 It allows women to take a hard look at the behaviors they bring to work and see the behaviors that get in the way.
-I do not consider myself the stereotype - I lean in, I speak up - and yet, this book identified some of my own unhelpful habits and has helped me evaluate and coach leaders with more empathy.
+But I couldn't find book that described what men as a category could work on at work on other than the things that applied to all genders.
+I would love to see this book written for men or I would like to take the gendered women books off the market completely and let all the helpful advice to apply to all genders.

 What would it look like if our daughters are free to lead as they are?

-If you are looking to work with a coach who is high energy and approachable and tells it like it is, I'd love to help you cultivate your own leadership success story, send me a message on my website unpackingthebox.com.
+If you are looking to work with a coach who is high energy and approachable and tells it like it is, I'd love to help you cultivate your own leadership success story.
+I can help you Discover How You Can Move Up!
+Send me a message or schedule a free Career Boost Coaching Session with me on my calendar https://calendly.com/unpackingthebox/careerboost.